jinlab-imvr/Deform3DGS/README.md

 ```

 ## Testing
-We use the same testing pipeline with [EndoGaussian](https://github.com/yifliu3/EndoGaussian/tree/master) to perform rendering and evaluation seperately.
+For testing, we perform rendering and evaluation separately.

 ### Rendering
 To run the following example command to render the images: